DbMaintain/docs/content/docs/_index.md

 DbMaintain Operations
 -----------------------
 Whether you launch DbMaintain from the command line, using ant or directly from Java code, the same set of operations is exposed.
-See the {{{ant-tasks.html} ant tasks}} and {{{maven-goals.html} maven goals}} for examples and more info on the available parameters.
+See the [ant-tasks](./ant-tasks) and [maven-goals](./maven.goals) for examples and more info on the available parameters.

 Create a script archive